VCauthon/Summary-Docker/src/docs/6-swarm.md

 - splunk
 - syslogs

-### Deploying an manage an app on swarm
+### Deploying and managing an app on swarm

 Swarm nodes can run regular containers, but they can also run enhanced containers called services.
 Each service takes a single container definition and augments it with cloud-native features such as self-healing, scaling, and automated rollouts and rollbacks.

-In this section, you'll deploy a simple web server as a swarm service an see how to scale it, perform rollouts, and delete it.
+In this section, you'll deploy a simple web server as a swarm service and see how to scale it, perform rollouts, and delete it.

 Swarm lets you create and manage services in two ways:
 - __Imperatively__: This means that it uses the command line
 - __Declaratively__: This means with a Compose file

-The correct way its declaratively because it defines a file on which actions can be declared and replicated but since this is an introductory chapter (and the imperative system allows phasing of actions) we will only address the imperative system.
+The correct way is declaratively because it defines a file on which actions can be declared and replicated but since this is an introductory chapter (and the imperative system allows phasing of actions) we will only address the imperative system.

 #### Example imperatively